griffinbholt/book-of-mormon-hebraisms/docs/prophetic_speech_forms.md

 ## Proclamation Formula

+*   "Hear ye the words of the prophet... hear ye the words of the prophet" (1 Nephi 19:24)
 *   "Hearken to the word of the Lord" (Jacob 2:27)
 *   "Hearken unto the voice of the Lord their God" (Helaman 12:23)
 *   "Hearken, O ye Gentiles, and hear the words of Jesus Christ" (3 Nephi 30:1)